BlueLink's ongoing and recent projects

 Information technologies in support of human rights and nature

-In May 2024 “BlueLink“ won support from like-minded fellow-members of the association RavniBG (EqualBG) with the initiative „7 stories of information technology for human rights and nature“.
-Our aim is to show how the strategic use of information and digital technologies help civil society organizations achieve their goals.
-Told in line with the standards of quality journalism of BlueLink's virtual newsroom, the seven stories will increase public understanding of the activities of RavniBG member organizations. and will improve the interaction and exchange of skills for the strategic use of digital technologies among them.
+In May 2024, “BlueLink“ won support from like-minded fellow-members of the association RavniBG (EqualBG) with the initiative „7 stories of information technology for human rights and nature“.
+We aim to show how the strategic use of information and digital technologies helps civil society organizations achieve their goals.
+Told in line with the standards of quality journalism of BlueLink's virtual newsroom, the seven stories will increase public understanding of the activities of RavniBG member organizations and will improve the interaction and exchange of skills for the strategic use of digital technologies among them.
 Further information: here.

 Promoting Civic Advocacy in the Field of Climate